SergiusTheBest/PECompatCheck/README.md

 ## Description

-This repository contains three complementary tools for analyzing Windows PE files:
+This repository contains four complementary tools for analyzing Windows PE files:
 - **get-pe-exports.sh**: Extracts exported function names from PE files
 - **get-pe-imports.sh**: Extracts imported function names (with their source DLL) from PE files
+- **get-pe-arch.sh**: Determines the architecture (x86, x64, ARM64) of PE files
 - **resolve-pe-imports.sh**: Validates that all imported functions exist in a baseline directory

 Both tools use the `readpe` utility to parse PE files and output clean, plain text lists.
 This is useful for analyzing Windows binaries, understanding their APIs, or preparing function lists for further processing.